duraki/SketchCrapp/.github/ISSUE_TEMPLATE/higher_version_report.md

 ---

 **Sketch version [required]**
-What is the Sketch version you want to patch?
+Which version Sketch had release but we haven't supported?
-Ex: 67.2
+Ex: 69.2

 **Additional context [optional]**
 Add any other context about the request here.